usama7628674/sysb.AI/_posts/2020-02-15-how-to-access-sysb-ai-in-windows.md

 image: /img/portfolio/6.jpg
 ---

+We can download the compatible ssh client from [GitHub](https://github.com/PowerShell/Win32-OpenSSH/releases)

 One of our user suggested the following:
 - Windows 10 I recommend always go with Developer mode so that way you can install the OpenSSH client (beta) feature; and as always the fast ring on Windows 10 Insider Preview